ENTER: Event Based Interpretable Reasoning for VideoQA: Error Analysis

+\Cref{fig:error} shows the model missing the event “\textit{Trying to film}” which explains why the man is near the fighting field.
+Instead, the model guesses the wrong answer, “\textit{Wants to join the fight}” due to this oversight.
+The missed event leads the model to an incorrect inference about the man's intention.

-\item\textbf{Inconsistent Referencing of Entities Result in Incorrect Answers} \Cref{fig:error_supp_3} shows two examples where errors occur due to inconsistent entity referencing in the event graph.
+\Cref{fig:error_supp_3} shows two examples where errors occur due to inconsistent entity referencing in the event graph.
 In the top example, the same baby is incorrectly referenced with two different labels: \textit{"Baby"} and \textit{"Baby girl"}.
 This inconsistency leads to the code double counting the number of babies in the video, resulting in an incorrect answer of two instead of one.
 Similarly, in the bottom example, the event graph generation shows the same referencing error.
 The video depicts a woman giving a haircut to a boy while another woman holds a camera, but the same child is referenced twice with different labels: \textit{"boy"} and \textit{"Young boy"}.
 Both examples illustrate how inconsistent entity referencing leads to counting errors in the final analysis.